 If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from Enphase.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
-To vote through the Internet during the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker or bank, or contact your broker or bank to request a proxy form.
+To vote through the Internet during the Annual Meeting, you must obtain a valid 16-digit control number from your broker, bank or other agent.

-We provide internet and telephone proxy voting to allow you to vote your shares online or by telephone, with procedures designed to ensure the authenticity and correctness of your proxy vote instructions.
+We provide internet and telephone proxy voting before the Annual Meeting (or via the Internet during the Annual Meeting) to allow you to vote your shares online or by telephone, with procedures designed to ensure the authenticity and correctness of your proxy vote instructions.
 However, you must bear any costs associated with your internet access, such as usage charges from internet access providers.